luapower/x-widgets/webb-widgets.md

 and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse ("keyboard & mouse"-first apps).

-So what this means is: none of that responsive stuff here, keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.
+So what this means is: none of that responsive stuff, keyboard is king, no touchy the screen, and no megabytes of polyfills to implement half a browser because you want to squeeze that last drop of the market or deliver a few more ads.